 Why visit Graz?

 We have visited most of the bigger cities in Austria, like Vienna, Linz, Innsbruck and Klagenfurt.
-All of them are nice – but Graz definitely is the most picturesque of them.
+In Innsbruck we love the modern architecture of Zaha Hadid.
+But Graz definitely is the most picturesque of the Austrian cities.

 How to visit Graz – practicalities